 That 3.2 billion-pixel camera, about the size of a small car, will also be able to capture an extremely wide field of view, taking images that cover 49 times the area of Earth's moon in a single exposure.
 This will add a "qualitatively new capability in astronomy," according to the LSST Corporation, which is building the telescope along with the U.S. Energy Department and National Science Foundation.

-5. James Webb Space Telescope
+6. James Webb Space Telescope

 As with Hubble and Spitzer, JWST's main strength comes from being in space.
 But it's also three times the size of Hubble, letting it carry a 6.5-meter primary mirror that unfolds to reach full size.
-That should help it trump even Hubble's mind-blowing images, providing longer wavelength coverage and higher sensitivity.
+That should help it top even Hubble's images, providing longer wavelength coverage and higher sensitivity.
 "The longer wavelengths enable the Webb telescope to look much closer to the beginning of time and to hunt for the unobserved formation of the first galaxies," NASA explains, "as well as to look inside dust clouds where stars and planetary systems are forming today."

 Hubble is expected to remain in orbit until at least 2027, and possibly longer, so there's a good chance it will still be at work when JWST arrives on the job in a few years.
-(Spitzer, an infrared telecope launched in 2003, was designed to last 2.5 years but may keep working until "late in this decade.")
+(Spitzer, an infrared telescope launched in 2003, was designed to last 2.5 years but may keep working until "late in this decade.")

 The JWST isn't the only exciting new space telescope on NASA's plate.
 The agency also acquired two repurposed spy telescopes from the U.S. National Reconnaissance Office (NRO) in 2012, each of which has a 2.4-meter primary mirror along with a secondary mirror to enhance image sharpness.
 Either of these repurposed telescopes could be more powerful than Hubble, according to NASA, which has been planning to use one for a mission to study dark energy from orbit.